Posted on Leave a comment

 Four stops: the Emperor’s geometry, the world’s elements

-I didn’t plan the ritual as a perfect design.
-I actually had no plan at all when the day began.
+As I mentioned before I had no plan at all when the day began.
 It unfolded like a tide.
 And yet it formed a pattern.

 I made four stops to scatter ash.